swami84/Google-Maps-Review-Scraper/readme.md

 Description:
 ------------

-This is a scraper to scraper user reviews for restaurants from Google Maps using the foot traffic data provided by Safegraph on census block group level (cbg).
+This is a scraper to scrape restaurant reviews from Google Maps for restaurants in high foot traffic census block groups

 ###